EDUCBA

 Conclusion

-• MariaDB Transaction can be said as the SQL transaction processing which signifies a series of executions of SQL query statements which is atomic with admiration to recovery.
+• MariaDB Transaction can be said to be SQL transaction processing, which signifies a series of executions of SQL query statements which is atomic with admiration to recovery.

-• This denotes that in the server with the MariaDB Transaction either the query execution output will be completely successful one or it may have no effect on any SQL data or SQL schemas.
-The transactions in MariaDB cannot be implemented in Stored Triggers or Functions.
+• This denotes that in the server with the MariaDB Transaction, either the query execution output will be completely successful one, or it may not affect any SQL data or SQL schemas.
+Stored triggers or functions in MariaDB cannot implement transactions.

 Recommended Articles